jamusi/projects/kinas.md

 ## Descrição -  _Description_

  Imagine que nunca mais tem que se preocupar em procurar quais os melhores filmes que irão passar na televisão ou qual o preço do arroz no supermercado mais perto.

-Para isto
+ O **Kinas** é acessível a partir de qualquer dispositivo desde que tenha acesso internet, permitindo uma conversa fluida com o utilizador facilitando assim o acesso à informação requerida por este.

- Tecnologias usadas: NodeJS
+ Tecnologias implementadas: NodeJS

  API services usados:
+ * Microsoft Bot Framework
+ * Language Understanding Intelligent Service (LUIS)
+ * Unbabel API
+ * NOS Inovação API
+ * Sonae Continente API

+ _Imagine a world where you don't have to worry about looking for the best movies that will play in the TV or how much does rice cost at the nearest supermarket._

+ _**Kinas** is accessible from any device as long as it has internet access, allowing a fluid conversation which eases the access to the information wanted by the user._

+ _Implemented technology:_ NodeJS

+ _API services used:_
  * Microsoft Bot Framework
  * Language Understanding Intelligent Service (LUIS)
  * Unbabel API